 Helping children and young people deal with issues arising from their parent’s separation.

 iKiDs (I Know I Do) is about helping children to understand, to express themselves and to participate in the decisions that impact on them.
 Parental separation can be hard for children and young people, as well as for the adults involved.
-It requires a major adjustment in children’s lives, not only are they often living in two households, they have their own sense of grief and loss to cope with.
-Where children are exposed to ongoing parental conflict it is even harder for them, and can lead to anxiety and other mental health problems.
+It requires a major adjustment in children’s lives, not only are they often living in two households but they have their own sense of grief and loss to cope with.
+Where children are exposed to ongoing parental conflict it is even harder for them and can lead to anxiety and other mental health problems.
 Our iKiDs service provides an independent counsellor who is skilled in supporting children and young people, after their parents separate.

 What we do

 We work with children and young people up to the age of 18 years in three distinct ways: one-to-one counselling, education and group work.